Published April 2022

 Picking the perfect picnic spot

 When you’re on the hunt for that perfect picnic spot, how about finding a dog-friendly park.
-You can search for the best places to take your dog on Dog Friendly Britain.

 When it comes to looking for a park to enjoy your day in, it’s crucial that you find a spot with plenty of shade.
 Ideally, it’ll be quiet too, but it is important that you find a picnic spot your dog won’t overheat in.
 Picnicking in a woodland area might be the best option for your pooch for finding shade.